Last Updated on January 27, 2023 by admin

 #2 – Gates

 1325 Emanuel Cleaver II Blvd., Kansas City, MO 64110 | Website

-Started in 1946, Gate’s Bar-B-Q quickly grew and now has six chains within the Kansas City area.
-Gate’s gets praise for great food, not just its the barbeque, but the bread and beans too.
-If you are looking for excellent service as well, do not let the shouting welcome sway your opinion.
+In 1946, Gate’s Bar-B-Q quickly grew and now has six chains within the Kansas City area.
+Gate’s gets praise for great food, not just its barbeque but also the bread and beans.
+If you are looking for excellent service, do not let the shouting welcome sway your opinion.

 If you are in the mood for Cajun food, Bayou on the Vine is for you.
 The food is “incredible” to even the pickiest of eaters.
 The menu items are limited to keep the quality of the meals.
 Bayou on the Vine also has “strong as heck” drinks for “only like seven bucks.”

-18th and Vine Things to do
+18th and Vine Kansas City Things to do

 The sound continues to live in the area.
-If you are looking for an outdoor festival, 18th & Vine holds a “Rhythm and Ribs” festival embracing the history of Jazz and Barbecue, which was also the first festival nationwide to promote recycling.
+If you are looking for an outdoor festival, 18th & Vine holds a “Rhythm and Ribs” festival embracing Jazz and Barbecue’s history, which was also the first festival nationwide to promote recycling.
 If you are looking to eat, you will find a barbecue, but not just barbecue, brunch, Cajun, and comfort food too.
 18th & Vine is a social atmosphere that is bound to keep you entertained throughout your entire visit.

 The American Jazz Museum has various ways to entertain and educate its patrons, ranging from educational programs, the Blue Room, a jazz club, to even a 500-seat performing arts theater called the Gem Theater.
 The Museum offers visitors an immersive experience where the guests may “experiment with harmony, melody, and rhythm,” exposing the visitors firsthand to “where [jazz] lives.”

 The second of the two, the Negro Leagues Baseball Museum, uncover the storied past by recreating it within its exhibits.
 Something unique and wonderful about the Negro Leagues Baseball Museum (NLBM) is that it is the world’s only Museum dedicated to preserving and celebrating the rich history of not only “African-American baseball” but also “its impact on the social advancement of America.
 Furthermore, The Museum has educated over 2 million visitors from around the world using its exhibits of “a once forgotten chapter of baseball and American history.”